Types of Degrees General Biology Majors Are Getting

 |Hispanic or Latino||648|

-Biology appeals to people across the globe.
+Students from other countries are interested in Biology, too.
 About 8.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea